Last updated: 26 March 2018

-- much of New Copenhagen has been underwritten by fonder (investment funds, philanthropic bent), some as ‘gifts’ to the city, welcome or otherwise; in which connection it’s interesting to note SUPERFLEX’s Mærsk – The Opera (2012), a gift to celebrate a gift, with its world premiere five years later on 17 March 2017 at CPH:DOX
+- much of New Copenhagen has been underwritten by fonder (investment funds, philanthropic bent), some as ‘gifts’ to the city, welcome or otherwise; in which connection it’s interesting to note SUPERFLEX’s Mærsk – The Opera (2012), a gift to celebrate a gift, with its world premiere five years later at CPH:DOX 2017

 - here’s Jan on Carlsberg Byen: the Copenhagen of the future is “højt og tæt” (lit: high and dense)

-- Arkitektoniske nyskabelser i København (paywall): handy ‘essay’ on recent building projects in CPH, some which proved controversial, while others did not; generosity and the protection of open space presented as the reasons why
+- Arkitektoniske nyskabelser i København (paywall): handy ‘essay’ on recent building projects in CPH, some of which proved controversial, others not; generosity and the protection of open space presented as the reasons why

 Jan Christiansen was Copenhagen’s stadsarkitekt during the boom years of 2001-10, following the traumas of the 1990s when the city was declared bankrupt.
 His reminiscences, another of those too-big-to-handle style books where form beats function, were published in 2015 by Strandberg (300 odd pages, yours for ~£35; blurb | interview in Berlingske | Politiken review), with the support of Realdania and Dreyers Fond (I mention this because it seems to be the main economic model for Danish non-fiction).
 There’s lots of tasteful pics and a limited five page index, but no maps or owt.
 And, as ever, a tighter editor might have made for a more accessible product.